-Payment cards, including debit and credit cards, have grown with the dominance of the online ecommerce industry.
+Payment cards, including credit and debit cards, have grown with the dominance of the online ecommerce industry.
 The need for quick and reliable payments is the foundation for every online merchant’s success.
-Most payment processing services will allow for both online and swiped transactions through the same account.
+Most payment processing providers will allow online and swiped transactions through the same account.

 What is Credit Card Processing?

-Accepting payment for any transactions, regardless if it a product or a service, that is done using a bank payment card is generally referred to as credit card processing.
-Both debit and credit cards are grouped under this term is due to the first networks were operated using credit and to today these networks handle both debit and credit transactions.
+Accepting payment for any transactions, whether it a product or a service, that is done using a bank payment card is generally referred to as credit card processing.
+Both credit and debit cards are grouped under this term is due to the first networks were operated using credit and to today these networks handle both debit and credit transactions.

 The most common ways that merchants can accept payment using credit card include: